Love Is Red

-Love is Red was a melodic hardcore band hailing from Nashville, Tennessee.
+Love is Red was an American melodic hardcore band hailing from Nashville, Tennessee.
 The band formed in 2000 In Florence, Alabama with the original line up of Rob Mcfeters (vocals), Dane Taylor (drums), Adam Riser (guitar), Roger Kilburn (guitar), and Kinsman Mackay (bass).
 After their first demo, the band released their debut full-length record, All Thats Ahead Points to Forever, on the Kansas City based indie record label Recorse Records.
 After a few southeastern tours, Rob Mcfeters quit the band.
 The band recruited Hunter Weeks on vocals.
 The band then re-recorded some demo tracks and released a split EP on Recorse Records with Nashville Band, Olivers Army in 2002.